IUDataStructuresCourse/course-web-page-fall-2024/lab1.md

 Multiple attempts are allowed.

 - Submit `Search.java` to [link](https://autograder.luddy.indiana.edu/web/project/1323)
+  + You may submit your code up to 3 times.
   + Autograder will run your submission on 8 test cases that thoroughly examine the correctness of all three search functions.

 - Submit `StudentTest.java` to [link](https://autograder.luddy.indiana.edu/web/project/1319)
+  + You may submit your tests an unlimited number of times.
   + Autograder will run your submission on 8 problematic `Search` implementations.
     It also runs one correct implementation to rule out false positive.
     Your test cases are expected to throw exceptions on all implementations